tempestphp/tempest-docs/app/Content/framework/04-models.md

 title: Models
 ---

 In contrast to many popular ORMs, Tempest models aren't required to be tied to the database.
-A model's persisted data can be loaded from any kind of data source: an external API, JSON, Redis, XML, … In essence, a model is nothing more than a class with public typed properties.
-Tempest will use this type information to determine how data should be mapped between objects.
+A model's persisted data can be loaded from any kind of data source: an external API, JSON, Redis, XML, … In essence, a model is nothing more than a class with public typed properties and methods.
+Tempest will use a model class' type information to determine how data should be mapped between objects.

 In other words, a model can be as simple as this class: